mirror/dd-wrt/src/router/curl/tests/FILEFORMAT.md

 generate a repetetive sequence of bytes.

 To insert a sequence of repeat bytes, use this syntax to make the `<string>` get repeated `<number>` of times.
-The number has to be 1 or large and the string may contain `%HH` hexadecimal codes:
+The number has to be 1 or larger and the string may contain `%HH` hexadecimal codes:

     %repeat[<number> x <string>]%